PO Box 2453

 The chassis was built by Bill, along with the suspension and the exhaust system.
-Wilwood brakes stop the car with all the adapters also built by Bill.
+Wildwood breaks stop the car with all the adaptors also built by Bill.
 The gas tank is an Acme beer keg.
 Bill even built the brass radiator shell which nicely accents the black paint.

-The trailer Bill built follows the car everywhere and carries camping and wet-weather gear because this car gets driven!
-Since its completion in 2000, Bill and Linda have put over 95,000 miles on the car mostly on back roads where they prefer scenery to freeways.
-Its been up and down the western states, California, Oregon and Washington, in all kinds of weather, including rain, heat and an occasional snow.
+The trailer that Bill built follows the car everywhere and carries camping and wet-weather gear because this car gets driven!
+Since its completion in 2000, Bill and Linda have put over 95,000 miles on the car, mostly on back roads where they prefer scenery to freeways.
+It's been up and down the western states; California, Oregon and Washington, in all kinds of weather, including rain, heat and an occasional snow.
 Sometimes their trips take them 2-2 ½ months.
 They camp in national parks, but occasionally stay in motels.
-Like the popular song of the late 50’s, this bucket does have a hole in it and since it doesn’t have a top, Bill put several holes in the floor to let the rain out.
+Like the popular song of the late 50’s; this bucket does have a hole in it and since it doesn’t have a top, Bill put several holes in the floor to let the rain out.